Eigen is a reflection processing multitool.

 Acoustic Simulation

-At the heart of Eigen lies a simplified (for ease of use) version of an in-depth acoustic simulation system we have been designing for quite some time.
+At the heart of Eigen lies a simplified (for ease of use) version of an in-depth acoustic simulation system based on the Impulse Engine.

 One interesting technical note is that the acoustic engine is able to work in a simple way when not taking frequency into account, but can also render much more in-depth sound with it’s “Use High Quality Materials” setting.
 In this mode, each reflection’s audio is split up into ten frequency bands and processed individually according to the given material’s measured responses in the real world.